Miss You Already: Development

-The film is based on Morwenna Banks' radio play Goodbye, which was first broadcast on BBC Radio 4.
+The film is based on Morwenna Banks's radio play Goodbye, which was first broadcast on BBC Radio 4.
 The project was first announced on 11 February 2012, when Paul Andrew Williams was set to direct and co-wrote the script with Morwenna Banks, Entertainment One had the UK, Canada, and Australian rights to the film.

 Casting

 On 13 February 2012, It was announced that Jennifer Aniston would star in the film.